surniaulula/wpsso/readme.txt

 * **Improvements**
 	* Added support for the Elementor video widget.
 	* Added support for the 'elementor/editor/after_save' action to clear the post cache.
-	* Added 'knowledge-graph' to the home page Schema Organization '@id' value.
+	* Added 'knowledge-graph' to the home page Schema Organization '@id' value for Google.
-	* Removed some inherited Schema CreativeWork properties from the Schema WebSite sub-type markup:
-		* 'dateCreated'
-		* 'datePublished'
-		* 'dateModified'
-		* 'copyrightYear'
 	* Added new options under the Document SSO &gt; Customize tab:
 		* Book Author Type
 		* Book Author Name